Get emergency flood assistance now

 - Secure anything that could be knocked over and create a hazard in a storm surge, such as heavy bookshelves.
 Put smaller electrical appliances up on tables and benchtops.

-4. Charge your mobile phone
+4. Charge your mobile phone and other devices

 Charge your phone, tablet or iPad, laptop, and any other electronic equipment fully before the flood.
-That way, even if the power goes down, you can still make calls and check for updates on the storm.
+That way, even if the power goes out, you can still make calls and check for updates on the storm.

 5. Disconnect utilities